 When the battery is fully charged, its voltage will be almost equal to the generator voltage, and very little current will flow into the battery.
 When the charging current is low, the battery may remain connected to the generator without damage.

-The following chart shows voltage regulator settings for 12 volt or 24 volt systems and are intended to meet average conditions.
-However, when the airplane is to be used in hot or cold climates, the voltage settings in the table are recommended:
+The figures given below as voltage regulator settings for 12 - or 24 - volt systems are intended to meet average conditions.
+However, when the airplane is to be used in hot or cold climates, the following settings are recommended: